 Choosing the right light for a planted aquarium depends on which species you want to grow and how tall your aquarium is.
 Some plant species need more intense light to thrive, and because light does not penetrate water very well, a stronger light source is needed for taller aquariums.
 Aquatic plants do best under full spectrum light with a Kelvin rating or “color temperature” between 6,500K and 8,000K.
-Always choose a light source specifically designed for growing aquarium plants; those designed for houseplants have a lower Kelvin rating.
-HO T5 fluorescent and LED offer the best lighting for aquarium plants today.
+Always choose a light source specifically designed for growing aquarium plants; those designed for houseplants do not have the correct Kelvin rating.
+High Output T5 fluorescent and LED offer the best lighting for aquarium plants.

 Exercise caution when using “watts per gallon” to decide how much light your plants need.
 The term “watts per gallon” has long been used to help aquarists determine the correct amount of light for live plants and corals.
-Until recently this formula worked well since standard fluorescent was the most common type of lighting in the aquarium industry.
-The introduction of high output T5 and LED lighting has complicated matters somewhat, making “watts per gallon” no longer valid.
+Until recently, this formula worked well since standard fluorescent was the most common type of lighting in the aquarium industry.
+The introduction of High Output T5 and LED lighting has complicated matters somewhat, making “watts per gallon” no longer valid.
 Here’s why: Wattage is a measurement of how much electricity a light consumes, not how much light energy it produces.
 Light intensity is measured in lumens, not watts, and different sources of light produce different amounts of lumens per watts consumed.
-For example, a 60 watt incandescent bulb produces fewer lumens than a 54 watt HO T5 lamp, and you would not want to look directly into 60 watts of LED light!
+For example, a 60 watt incandescent bulb produces fewer lumens than a 54 watt High Output T5 lamp, and you would not want to look directly into 60 watts of LED light!
 Lumens, PAR (photosynthetically active radiation) and PUR (photosynthetically usable radiation) are more meaningful measurements.
-Aqueon® OptiBright LED, Planted Clip-On LEDs and Modular LEDs are all suitable for aquatic plants.
+Aqueon OptiBright, OptiBright Plus and OptiBright MAX LED, Planted Clip-On LEDs and Modular LEDs are all suitable for aquatic plants.

 Aquatic plants do best with 10 to 12 hours of light per day.
 Leaving the light on longer will not compensate for weak lighting.
 It’s also important to create a consistent day/night cycle.
-If your aquarium light does not have a built-in timer, use a digital power center to provide a consistent photoperiod.
-For fixtures that use replacement lamps (bulbs), make sure the bulbs are replaced every 12 months to get the best light output.
+If your aquarium light does not have a built-in timer, use a timer or digital power center to provide a consistent photoperiod.
+Replace High Output T5 and other fluorescent bulbs every 12 months to get the best light output.
 Finally, keep glass covers clean to allow maximum light penetration.

 For plants that take in nutrients through the roots, some aquatic plant enthusiasts mix laterite, an iron rich clay, into the substrate when setting up their aquariums.
 Others use special aquatic plant substrates that contain embedded nutrients.
 Yet another method is to insert fertilizer tablets into the substrate near plant roots.
 Do not use plant tabs or fertilizer sticks intended for houseplants as they may not have the correct balance of nutrients for aquatic plants.